 A 5-year review may also result in a recommendation to maintain the species’ current classification status (i.e., threatened or endangered).

-NOAA Fisheries and the U.S. Fish and Wildlife Service developed a 5-Year Review Guidance document to promote a consistent nationwide approach to 5-year reviews.
+NOAA Fisheries and the U.S. Fish and Wildlife Service developed a 5-Year Review Guidance document (PDF, 74 pages) to promote a consistent nationwide approach to 5-year reviews.
 The document also clarifies the scope and role of these reviews in relation to other ESA requirements.

-Click here for the 5-year review guidance document and associated templates for conducting a 5-year review.
+Find the 5-year review guidance document, procedures, and associated templates for conducting a 5-year review.

 The 5-year review can be as straightforward as gathering current information on a species and determining whether recovery plan criteria have been met.
 Some species do not have recovery plans or have recovery criteria that do not meet all current ESA requirements.
 In these cases, the 5-year review will analyze information available on the species relative to the definitions of “endangered” and “threatened” and in the context of the five ESA section 4(a)(1) factors.